 QSL requests via Clublog or the Buro.
 Requests for a Direct QSL should be made via Clublog or to EI6AL enclosing $2, or €2 via Paypal to email@example.com

 A Certificate will be made available for download to any station that works all nine calls, any band any mode.
 Sample below.
-Apply by email to QSL manager EI6AL giving name and call.
-A certificate can also be sent by post - send €5 ($5) to cover postage either direct to EI6AL or via Paypal to email@example.com
+Apply by email to QSL manager EI6AL giving name, call and mode for all calls (Mixed/CW/SSB or Digital).
+A certificate can also be sent by post - send €5 ($5) to cover postage either direct to EI6AL or via Paypal to firstname.lastname@example.org

 The call EI77WAW is associated with the County of Limerick, located in the midwest of ireland.
 Limerick is located at the head of the Shannon Estuary, where the river widens before in flows into the Atlantic Ocean.
 Located on the bank of the estuary is Foynes, a small town that became the base for a flying boat transatlantic passanger service.
 The original surveying flights were made by Charles Lindeburg in 1933.
 Eventually Pan Am and BOAC operated services from Foynes, starting in 1937 to Botwood, Newfoundland, followed by regular flights to New York, Southampton, Montreal, Poole and Lisbon.
 During the second world war Foynes became one of the largest civilian airports in Europe.
 Foynes closed in 1946 and the original terminal building now houses a museum where, amongst other attractions, you can try your hand at flying the Boeing 314 simulator.

 7948652 Last modified: 2017-03-06 15:34:41, 3398 bytes

 You must be logged in to file a report on this page

 This callsign does not participate in the QRZ Logbook